h-nargesi/deep-learning/neural network knowledge.md

     - CNNs are used to [save endangered species](https://blogs.nvidia.com/blog/2016/11/04/saving-endangered-species/?adbsc=social_20170303_70517416)!
     - An app called [FaceApp](http://www.digitaltrends.com/photography/faceapp-neural-net-image-editing/) uses a CNN to make you smile in a picture or change genders.

+### Kebras (Tensorflow)

+Keras is an open-source software library that provides a Python interface for artificial neural networks.
+Keras acts as an interface for the TensorFlow library.

+There are many callbacks (such as ModelCheckpoint) that you can use to monitor your model during the training process.
+If you'd like, check out the [details](https://keras.io/callbacks/#modelcheckpoint) here.
+You're encouraged to begin with learning more about the EarlyStopping callback.
+If you'd like to see another code example of ModelCheckpoint, check out [this blog](http://machinelearningmastery.com/check-point-deep-learning-models-keras/).

 ## Recurrent Neural Networks

+## Genetic Algorithm

+- leayers
+  - leayers counts
+  - leayers types
+  - ...

+- initial weights and bias

+- training process
+  - epoch
+  - batch size
+  - ...